Cue Cards Samples with band 8 answers

 Finally, my hard work as well as that of my nephew’s paid off, and my “student” was well on his way to grab a pack of cookies for me from one of the local shops by riding his bicycle without falling even once.

-When the “moment of success” finally had arrived, my nephew was just ecstatic as if he was flying on the moon with his bicycle.
+When the “moment of success” finally arrived, my nephew was just ecstatic as if he was flying on the moon with his bicycle.
 Needless to say, I was also very happy to see my nephew succeed.
 In fact, it was a great feeling to be able to teach someone to succeed in a difficult task and provide him/her with the much-needed confidence that one deserves.
 Besides, the very thought of my nephew, sharing his story of learning to ride a bicycle with his friends/family after he grows up, where I played an “important” role, was just gratifying and fulfilling.
-Finally, it was after this cycling lesson for my nephew, that I realized how important it was for us adults to teach new things to our young ones because if we don’t, who else will?!
+Finally, it was after this cycling lesson for my nephew, that I realised how important it was for us adults to teach new things to our young ones, because if we don’t, who else will?!

 Model Answer 2: